DerBrunoIR/CourseGraph/README.md

 # Results

 Here are the results visulized as a tag cloud.
-A node is weighted by the amount of other nodes requiring this node.
+A node is weighted by the *amount of other nodes requiring this node*.

 I used the open source software `gephi` for this visualization.